Go for professionalism and Expertise

 The Better Business Bureau meantime published in its official website the risks of hiring an unlicensed contractor.

-Apart from having no injury protection, and third party liability insurance, the BBB said that unlicensed contractors may also ruin the value of a certain property in view of its unlicensed work.
+Apart from having no injury protection, the BBB said that unlicensed contractors may also ruin the value of a certain property in view of its unlicensed work.

 “Many home projects require permits to complete the work, but unlicensed contractors may not always apply and obtain the proper paperwork for projects.
 This could be very detrimental to the homeowner.
 When selling a home, specific facts must be disclosed to the buyers.
-Unpermitted work, especially if it’s not to code, could impact the value of the property and failing to disclose information could lead to liability of the seller.
-In addition, since an unlicensed contractor rarely has liability insurance or a bond, if any work needs to be re-done, the burden falls on the homeowner.”
+Unpermitted work, especially if it’s not to code, could impact the value of the property and failing to disclose information could lead to liability of the seller.”

 Read the whole post here.